 Even without your name or other identifiers, your genetic information is unique to you.
 There is a potential risk that someone will identify you from your genetic information or learn something about you by looking at your genetic information; this risk may increase in the future as technologies advance and as more researchers study your genetic information.
 These risks may also affect members of your family, as they share some of your DNA profile.
 You should discuss your participation in this study with your family and ask the study doctor about any questions or concerns you may have.

-There is a risk that someone could get access to the samples or data we have stored about you.
-In some cases, it could be used to make it harder for you to get or keep a job or insurance.
+There is a risk that someone could get access to the samples or data we have stored about you..
 There are laws against the misuse of genetic information, but they may not give full protection.
 To minimize the risk of someone linking your samples and data back to you, they will be coded (your name or other identifying information will be removed and replaced with a code).

 We are asking your permission to use your (samples, genetic data) and health information for this particular study.
 However, we would also like you to consider sharing your samples and information/ will also (*if required)) for other future research studies.